Play Live Radio

 Another documentary, "Mistress Dispeller," offers a window into China that is completely unexpected.

 "In China, there is the figure of the 'Mistress Dispeller,' a new job that has sprouted out in sort of the economy of romance," Hu explained.
 "So if you suspect, in this case, that your husband is cheating on you, you can hire a mistress dispeller, and that person will go undercover as the friend of a friend, hang out with the husband, and maybe try to figure out what's going on, and then maybe befriend the mistress with the hope of getting more information and then maybe breaking it up, maybe trying to get the original couple back together.
 But wow, if you're a documentarian, how do you capture this?
 And I watched this movie just in total awe of what an accomplishment this movie is.
-How did director Elizabeth Lo get scenes where you had Mistress and this Mistress Dispeller talking in front of a camera? it's quite good."
+How did director Elizabeth Lo get scenes where you had this mistress and this Mistress Dispeller talking in front of a camera?
+It's quite good."

 Phantosmia, a film by Lav Diaz will be distributed in Philippine cinemas by Black Cap Pictures soon.

 Once again Hu is programming a four-hour-plus Lav Diaz film from the Philippines.
 I know four hours sounds daunting, but Diaz's films are remarkable, gorgeously shot in black and white and often mesmerizing and haunting.
-This year's offering is "Phantosmia,"
+This year's offering is "Phantosmia."

 Beth's Must-See Film List